Cradoux/aule/README.md

 - The viewer opens a window and targets ~60 FPS idle via vsync.
 - Engine and export crates are stubs for now; Python crate is a placeholder with optional bindings not enabled by default.

+See CONTRIBUTING.md for coding standards and PR flow.